Learning Advanced German

 Thoughtful and humorous travel memoir by German TV comedian Hape Kerkeling that details his adventures and insights walking the Camino de Santiago in Spain.
 This popular German bestseller is available inexpensively used on Amazon.

 Imaginative and chilling psychological thriller by bestselling author Sebastian Fitzek.
 A compulsive read with many twists and turns that makes practicing German fun.
-I was impressed that my local library in New Mexico had several of Fitzek’s books in the original German.
+I was impressed that my local library in the US had several of Fitzek’s books in the original German.

 Anki is my go-to flashcard program for spaced repetition vocabulary study.
 The interface for the PC software is fairly dated but it works well.
 I have a deck for each language I’m learning (currently Spanish and German).
 Any time I come across an interesting new word or phrase, I enter it in Anki.